sasoria/microfrontend-modules-demo/README.md

 ## Shared dependencies

-Each podlet shares react dependencies through absolute ESM imports that are cached in the browser.
-They fetch both react and react-dom from Skypack, thus reducing the bundle size considerably.
+Each app shares react dependencies through absolute ESM imports that are cached in the browser.
+They attempt to fetch both react and react-dom from Skypack, thus reducing the bundle size considerably.